talir0drigues/wtf-is-clojure/README.md

 ### roadsec@home

-the introduction to cloure presented at roadsec@home in Brazil
+the introduction to clojure presented at roadsec@home in Brazil

 ## License